hpfem/hermes/doc/src/installation.rst

       - Download AMD source file package (http://www.cise.ufl.edu/research/sparse/amd/).
       - Unpack source file into a directory that has the same parent as a directory where you unpacked UFconfig.
       - Copy the file 'my_hermes_root\\MSVC2008\\AMD.nmake' to a directory 'my_amd_directory\\Lib'.
-      - Run MSVC command prompt similar as in the case of Judy and switch to 'my_amd_directory\\Lib'.
+      - Run MSVC command prompt similar and switch to 'my_amd_directory\\Lib'.
       - Compile AMD using 'nmake -f AMD.nmake'.
       - Copy 'Include\\amd.h', 'Include\\amd_internal.h', and 'Lib\\libamd.lib' to 'include', and 'lib' dependecy directories respectively.

     - Download UMFPACK source file package (http://www.cise.ufl.edu/research/sparse/umfpack/).
     - Unpack source file into a directory that has the same parent as a directory where you unpacked UFconfig.
     - Copy the file 'my_hermes_root\\MSVC2008\\UMFPACK.nmake' to the 'my_umfpack_root\\Lib' directory.
-    - Run MSVC command prompt similar as in the case of Judy and switch to 'my_umfpack_root\\Lib'.
+    - Run MSVC command prompt and switch to 'my_umfpack_root\\Lib'.
     - Compile UMFPACK using 'nmake -f UMFPACK.nmake'.
 Linking might take some time, please, be patient.
     - Copy 'libumfpack.dll', all include files, and 'libumfpack.lib' to 'bin', 'include', and 'lib' dependecy directories, respectively.